 LANDING

-Art & Market (A&M) recently launched the publication CHECK-IN.
-To follow, we are pleased to announce our second annual conference LANDING.
+To follow the launch of CHECK-IN 2022, the sophomore edition of the annual publication by A&M, we are pleased to announce its accompanying conference LANDING 2022.
 The title signifies arrival following flight, but it is also the level area between two flights of stairs, where we take a pause to consider how far we have come, and how we are going to move forward.

 23 June 2021, 11am to 11.45am (GMT+8) via Zoom